RJMorriss/1310-Program1/README.md

-# 1310 Program1: Amusement Park Administraion
+# 1310 Program 1: Amusement Park Administration
 An introductory program into utilizing git and group programming

-This program will represent an amusement park, The park will contain a series of attractions with its own unique set of attributes
+This program will represent an amusement park, The park will contain a series of attractions, each with its own unique set of attributes

 ## Program Flow
 The program will operate using a user-input navigated menu in the terminal.
-The user will be propmted with a set of options all with an indicated selector to allow the user to interact with their Park through the terminal input.
+The user will be prompted with a set of options all with an indicated selector to allow the user to interact with their Park through the terminal input.

 ## Role Breakdown
 ### Navigator-Driver Pair Programming
-Our group has chosen to take a pair programming aproach to this program, we've devided ourselves into two subgroups where each group will tackle two major aspects of the project
+Our group has chosen to take a pair programming approach to this program, we've divided ourselves into two subgroups where each group will tackle two major aspects of the project
 #### Group 1
 **Bryce and Everett**
 Tasks: